steveghee/OCTO_Studio_extensions/README.md

 ### Area targets
 Note : depricated : product now includes this target type

-Area targets provide a means of locating and tracking the user in a larger spatial environment, say a room or a small factory space.
-Instead of tracking against an object/shape or an image, you are tracking against the environment/surroundings.

-Generation of the target is not included in this extension.
-Instead, the user should use their Vuforia Engine account to download the new Area Target Generator application, and view the documentation on the Engine website in order to familiarise themselves with the User Interface and functionality of this tool.

-In principal, the steps are as follows

-1. scan your environment using a recommended camera.
-There is a direct integration to Matterport included in the Area Target generator, and these cameras are perfect for small-medium sized locations.
-2. upload your scan to the Matterport account.
-3. Follow the instructions in the Area Target web documentation to identify the results of the scan and to pass this information to the Target Generator
-4. The Area Target generator will create the .dat and .xml target descriptor files
-5. The area target generates a 3d polygonal representation of your space, named _authoring, and a lightweight _navmesh representation which can be used for occlusion.
-6. Copy the .dat and .xml, _authoring and _navmesh (the latter two are glb files) to your project resources folder
-7. Drag the Area Target widget into your Studio canvas
-8. Select the .dat file as the target data base for the widget.
-The 3d representation (same name - see step 5 above) will now appear in Studio
-9. You can now place any augmented content in this space
-10. Run the experience and you should locate and track relative to the target.
-Your augmentations will appear where you placed them in the editor.
-11. If you check the 'occlusion' checkbox, the occlusion (_navmesh) glb file will be included in the project, and will be used at runtime to provide an occlusion effect that will ensure any digital augmentation will appear correctly occluded by the physical space e.g. an item behind a solid cannot be seen.

-Note this will soon be depricated as Studio has now integrated the Area Target widget into the product.

 ### Cloud Image Targets
 depricated: product now includes this target type